 A person with a predominantly inattentive type of ADHD shows difficulty organising or finishing tasks.
 It is equally difficult to maintain focus, pay attention to detail or follow directions.
 The person is also easily distracted, forgets details, daily activities and routines.

-A person with a predominately hyperactive-impulsive type of ADHD fidgets, talks and moves a lot.
+A person with a predominantly hyperactive-impulsive type of ADHD fidgets, talks and moves a lot.
 A person with this type of ADHD can find it hard to sit still and feels restless.
 They are likely to interrupt conversations and games, and find it hard to wait for their turn to speak.
-They are also prone to getting into more accidents or get more injuries than others due to their impulsiveness.
+They are also prone to getting into more accidents or get more injuries than others due to impulsiveness.

-A person with a combined type of ADHD displays the above mentioned symptoms equally.
+A person with a combined type of ADHD displays the above mentioned characteristics equally.
 (3)